BerndAmend/extension_system/Readme.md

 * Build type (text, "release"/"debug")
 * User-specific metadata

-Extension System provides a user access to all this metadata.
+Extension System provides access to all this metadata.

 In order to instantiate an extension, a user has to provide: